University of the Fraser Valley: University status

 On April 21, 2008, the Provincial Government announced its intention to amend the University Act at the Legislative Assembly of British Columbia to upgrade UCFV into a full university, called University of the Fraser Valley (UFV).
 The legislation renaming the University College to University received Royal Assent on May 29, 2008.
 The university officially began operation under the new name on September 1, 2008.
-The University of the Fraser Valley is presently ranked as the 57th best university in Canada and the 1824st best university worldwide.
+In the 2010 The Globe and Mail Canadian University Report, UFV earned the most "A Range" grades of any post-secondary institution in British Columbia, receiving A grades in quality of education, student–faculty interaction, and ease of registration.

 Governance and academics

 The administration of UFV, as mandated by the University Act, is composed of a chancellor, convocation, board, senate, and faculties of the university.
 The Board of Governors is responsible for the management of property and revenue, while the Senate is vested with managing the academic operation of the university.
 Both are composed of faculty and students who are elected to the position.
 Degrees and diplomas are conferred by the convocation, which is composed of alumni, administrators, and faculty, with a quorum of twenty members.
-UFV also has a President, who is a chief executive officer of the university and a member of the Senate, Board of Governors, Convocation, and also serves as Vice Chancellor.
-The President of the University is responsible for managing the academic operation of the university, including recommending appointments, calling meetings of faculties, and establishing committees.
+UFV also has a president, who is a chief executive officer of the university and a member of the senate, board of governors, convocation, and also serves as vice chancellor.
+The president of the university is responsible for managing the academic operation of the university, including recommending appointments, calling meetings of faculties, and establishing committees.